Stephen Kelly

 implement this with or without changes to CMake?

 I think some design is needed up front.
-I expect CMake would want
+I expect CMake would wantfeatures in CMake C++ Builds?
+Any pointers on how I might best

 to have a first-class (on equal footing with include directories